 Ungdata is regarded as the most comprehensive source of information on adolescent health and well-being at the municipal and national levels.
 It is among other things used in municipal planning and developmental work related to public health and preventive measures aimed at young people.

-Ungdata cover various aspects of young people’s lives, e.g. relationship with parents and friends, leisure activities, health issues, local environment, well-being, and school issues.
+Ungdata covers various aspects of young people’s lives, e.g. relationship with parents and friends, leisure activities, health issues, local environment, well-being, and school issues.
 The surveys also include questions about tobacco and drug use, and participation in various forms of antisocial behavior such as violence and bullying.

 NOVA is responsible for the national coordination of the project, while the regional Drug and Alcohol Competence Centers are responsible for conducting the municipal surveys.
 Norwegian Directorate of Health, Ministry of Children, Equality and Social Inclusion, Ministry of Justice and Public Security and Ministry of Education and Research has supported the development of Ungdata financially.
-From 2015, Ungdata is financed through the national budget.
+Since 2015, Ungdata is financed through the national budget.

 The Ungdata material is collected online during school hours.
 The questionnaire has a fixed part, which is similar in all surveys.
-In addition, the form contains a number of elective questions that municipalities can choose based on interest and need.
+In addition, the form contains a number of elective questions that municipalities can choose based on interests and needs.
 NOVA administers a national database, which contains all conducted surveys.

 Information in more languages

 For parents/guardians of students participating in the Ungdata survey, see information in 26 other languages than Norwegian, including English.